 The City Clerk’s office is the official record keeper for the City of Melrose.
-Our mission is to maintain and protect these records in the best possible manner and service the public by providing the information in an efficient and timely manner.
-The City Clerk supports the Board of Aldermen with meeting preparation, agenda creation, clerking their meetings and production of meeting minutes.
-Further the Clerk provides administrative support to the Board of Appeals, Board of Registers of Voters and Supervises the Election Administrator.
+Our mission is to maintain and protect these records in the best possible manner and serve the public by providing the information in an efficient and timely manner.
+The City Clerk supports the City Council with meeting preparation, agenda creation, clerking their meetings and production of meeting minutes.
+Further the Clerk serves as a member of the Board of Registers of Voters and supervises the Election Administrator.
 The office also serves as a link to the residents of the City by assisting with the annual city census and street listing.
 Additionally, planning and zoning board cases and decisions are filed with the clerk's office.

-Effective, January 1, 2017, the City Clerk serves as the Records Access Officer (RAO) for all Public Records requests with the exception of – Fire, Police, DPW, Retirement Office and Schools, as they have one designated as RAO for their respective departments
+The City Clerk serves as the Records Access Officer (RAO) for all Public Records requests with the exception of – Fire, Police, DPW, Retirement Office and Schools, as they have a designated as RAO for these respective departments

 - Vitals Records

-- Licensing of Hackney, Taxi/Livery, Class I & II Motor Vehicles, Common Victullar, Secondhand Dealer, fuel storage
+- Licensing of Hackney/Taxi, Livery, Class I & II Motor Vehicles, Common Victualler, Secondhand Dealer, Fuel Storage

 - Claim forms